The Politics of Punishment

 A Comparative Study of Imprisonment and Political Culture

-This book will be essential reading for students and academics interested sociology of punishment, comparative penology, criminology, penal policymaking, law and social history.
+The Politics of Punishment will be essential reading for students and academics interested in the sociology of punishment, comparative penology, criminology, penal policymaking, law and social history.

 Table of Contents